isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 third_nav_title: Entrepreneurship Exposure Series
 ---
 ![Alt text for image on Isomer site](/images/ees_banner.png)
-## Enjoy a student-exclusive price of ~~USD50~~ SGD10 to access SWITCH 2021 and its Entrepreneurship Exposure Series, through 8 August 2021
+## Enjoy a student-exclusive price of ~~USD50~~ SGD10 to access both SWITCH 2021 and its Entrepreneurship Exposure Series, through 8 August 2021

 As an exclusive promotion to students through 8 August 2021, both Singaporean and international students get to enjoy **an all-in price of ~~USD50~~ SGD10 to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES)**!

 Don't miss this time-limited promotion only for students - sign up [here](https://bit.ly/EESapply) **by 8 August 2021, 2359 (SGT) with your school email!**

 Once you have signed up for the EES, you will be onboarded to **an always-on SWITCH platform** where you can access SWITCH 2021 and its other year-long events such as monthly webinars and connect with fellow delegates throughout 2021, on top of the EES.

+**Read on to find out more about the Talent @ SWITCH Entrepreneurship Exposure Series (EES)!**
 # Calling all youths: Hear from industry leaders on entrepreneurship

 The Talent @ SWITCH Entrepreneurship Exposure Series (EES), consists of **a series of bi-weekly industry-led sessions from August to October**, and seeks to increase youths’ knowledge in the global entrepreneurship ecosystem.
 The series is organised by SWITCH and in partnership with National Youth Council (NYC) and *SCAPE.